zeitspace/flutter-session/README.md

 - Add Completed list
 - Move todo item between Todos and Completed list when checked / unchecked

+To catch up to the end of step 3, checkout branch: `step3`

 ### Step 4: Get data through HTTP

 - Add http package to Flutter
 - Use it to request and wait for JSON data
 - Add Friends' todos page and display data there
 - Navigate to and from the new Friends page

+To catch up to the end of step 4, checkout branch: `step4`

 ### Step 5: Done